mshappe/discourse/docs/DEVELOPMENT-OSX-NATIVE.md

 While some people dislike magic, I recommend letting RVM do the dirty work for you.
 The following invocations will cover all of the ground that the Ubuntu instructions cover with apt-get.

+If you don't have RVM installed, the "official" install command line on rvm.io will take care of just about everything you need:

+    curl -L https://get.rvm.io | bash -s stable --rails --autolibs=enabled # Or, --ruby=1.9.3

+If you do already have RVM installed, this should make sure everything is up to date for what you'll need.

     rvm get stable

     # Tell RVM to install anything its missing.
 Use '4' if homebrew isn't installed either.